tangalice/eve./README.md

 <div style = "background-color: #ffefef; padding: 20px; color: #7D5C5C">

-<h1>🌸 eve.  : AI-Powered Feminine Product Scanner/Search 🌸</h1>
+<h1>eve.  : AI-Powered Feminine Product Scanner/Search </h1>
+<p><strong>🏆 Winner: 1st Place (Health & Fitness)</strong> — Purdue InnovateHer 2025 Hackathon</p>

 eve. is a web application designed to empower women with factual and easy-to-understand information about feminine products.
-Using **AI-powered analysis** and an intuitive **image scanner**, users can scan product packaging or search by name to learn about ingredients, side effects, and safer alternatives. 🚀✨
+Using **AI-powered analysis** and an intuitive **image scanner**, users can scan product packaging or search by name to learn about ingredients, side effects, and safer alternatives.

 ---

-## 🌟 Features
+## Features

 - **📸 Product Scanner:**
   Use your webcam to capture an image of a feminine product.
 The application identifies the product and provides detailed safety insights.